What is Emacs?

-GNU Emacs is an extensible, customizable text editor and much more than that.
+GNU Emacs is an extensible, customizable text editor that is much more than that.
 At its core is the Emacs Lisp interpreter, a dialect of the Lisp programming language with extensions for text editing.

-- Many extensions that add other functions including project manager, mail and newsreader, interface debugger, calendar, and more.
-Most of these extensions are distributed with GNU/Emacs; others are available separately.
+4. Many extensions that add other functions, including a project manager, a mail and newsreader, an interface debugger, a calendar, and more.
+Most of these extensions are distributed with Emacs; others are available separately.

-- It was first implemented in 1976 as a collection of TECO macros in MIT AI labs’ Incompatible Time-Sharing System (ITS-).
+5. It was first implemented in 1976 as a collection of TECO macros in MIT AI labs’ Incompatible Time-Sharing System (ITS).

-- Its name was first chosen as the acronym “Editor MACroS”.
-This version of Emacs was originally written in 1984 and is actively developed.
+6. Its name was first chosen as the acronym “Editor MACroS.”
+This version of the Emacs editor was initially written in 1984 and is actively developed.

 Versions